Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Eurobodalla Hinterland SA2 had a median income among taxpayers of $40,620 and an average of $50,697.
-This is lower than the national average, with Rest of NSW having a median of $49,459 and an average of $62,998.
-Based on Wage Price Index growth of 12.61% since financial year 2022, estimated incomes as of September 2025 would be approximately $45,742 (median) and $57,090 (average).
-Census data indicates household, family and personal incomes in Eurobodalla Hinterland fall between the 17th and 19th percentiles nationally.
-Income analysis reveals 30.4% of the population, equating to 1,133 individuals, fall within the $1,500 - 2,999 income range, similar to the surrounding region where 29.9% occupy this range.
-Housing costs are modest with 89.4% of income retained, but total disposable income ranks at just the 26th percentile nationally and the area's SEIFA income ranking places it in the 4th decile.
+As per AreaSearch's latest postcode level ATO data released for financial year ended June 2022, Eurobodalla Hinterland SA2's median income among taxpayers is $40,620.
+The average income in the same period is $50,697.
+These figures are lower than national averages.
+Comparatively, Rest of NSW has a median income of $49,459 and an average income of $62,998.
+Based on Wage Price Index growth of 12.61% from June 2022 to September 2025, estimated incomes would be approximately $45,742 (median) and $57,090 (average).
+Census data shows household, family, and personal incomes in Eurobodalla Hinterland fall between the 17th and 19th percentiles nationally.
+Income analysis reveals that 30.4% of the population (1,133 individuals) have incomes ranging from $1,500 to $2,999, similar to the surrounding region where 29.9% fall within this range.
+Housing costs are modest, with 89.4% of income retained.
+However, total disposable income ranks at just the 26th percentile nationally and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income